VinceHPicton/obsidian-vault/Frontend/React/calling backends/Optimistic vs pessimistic updates after backend call.md

-Optimisitic is where you basically assume the action was completed before it definitely was
+Optimisitic is where you basically assume the action was completed before it definitely was, pessimistic is where you dont.